 The College operates in an increasingly competitive market place and is acutely conscious of the need to maintain effective recruitment and marketing strategies.
 Prior to September 2017, the College had always met its student recruitment targets and had followed a steady pathway of growth since 2009.
-In 2017/18 and 2018/19 however, 16-19 recruitment numbers show that targets have not been met and consequently the College is having to operate with a reduction in anticipated funding.
-Moving forward, although there will be no in year reconciliation there will be a need for significant changes to the College financial plan for 2019/20 onwards to cope with this unplanned downsizing in learner numbers and the College will be consulting with the ESFA on future plans and potential options.
+Between 2017 and 2019, however, 16-19 recruitment numbers fell short of targets and the College was having to operate with a reduction in anticipated funding.
+Since September 2020 the numbers have steadily increased once again and the College is aiming to grow to a roll of 1,440 by 2026 (approx 15%).